EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Comment:

 An operationally defined fractionation procedure seldom if ever has the separation power to differentiate a species (e.g. As-DNA) in presence of a big excess of another species (e.g. InAs).
-Therefore the presence of arsenic in the DNA fraction is not sufficient to prove that As is used to build the DNA.
+Therefore, the presence of arsenic in the DNA fraction is not sufficient to prove that As is used to build the DNA.
 The authors indeed admit, that further work would be needed to demonstrate that the arsenic in the DNA is actually in the backbone.
-However it is not only the poor selectivity of the detection procedure used, that is fueling doubts on the use of arsenic instead of phosphorus in the backbone of the DNA.
+However, it is not only the poor selectivity of the detection procedure used, that is fuelling doubts on the use of arsenic instead of phosphorus in the backbone of the DNA.

 It is not the first time that such results lacking convincing selectivity have been reported.
 In 2010, Wolfe-Simon et al. claimed to have isolated a bacterium that substitutes arsenic for phosphorus on its macromolecules and metabolites.
 The two atoms have very similar chemical properties, but bonds with arsenic are known to be much less stable than those with phosphate, so most researchers think that biological molecules containing arsenic rather than phosphorus would be too unstable to support life.
 Anyhow, the results were disputed and taken apart quite thoroughly by Rosie Redfield, who tried to duplicate the results and failed to detect any arsenic in the DNA.